Keep you CPU cool at all times!

 |Operating System||Microsoft Windows Vista Business|

 To test this TX-3 thermal grease, we will measure the temperatures of the CPU at both idle and on load using SpeedFan 4.39.
 To test at idle, we will leave the computer running for an hour without running anything and then take the temperature measurements.
 To test at load, we will use CPU Burn-in 1.01 for 1 hour to load the CPU at 100% and then record the temperatures.

 Just for comparison reasons, we will also test the Arctic Silver thermal grease the same way.
 I have used Arctic Silver for a few years so would like to see the difference too.

 I had always used Arctic Silver on all my computer builds up until now.
-I had always thought that Arctic Silver could not be beat, but i was wrong.
-The Tuniq TX-3 blows it far out of the water than one can image.
+I had always thought that Arctic Silver could not be beaten, but I was wrong.
+The Tuniq TX-3 blows it far out of the water than one can imagine.
 I would highly recommend the TX-3 to all who need to upgrade their CPU or build a new computer system.
 Everyone with even a little bit of computer hardware knowledge knows how important it is to keep the operating temperature as low as possible of any computer system, so get the TX-3 and stop worrying.